HeliumEdu/cluster-tests/README.md

 * Pip (>= 9.0)

 ## Getting Started
+CI tests are developed using Python and [Tavern](https://taverntesting.github.io/).

 The following environment variables must be set for the CI tests to run:

 * ENV_API_HOST (ex. https://api.heliumedu.test)